KiandaBPM/KiandaBPM.github.io/form-designer.md

 Anonymous forms are a great way of allowing people outside of your organisation to interact with your processes.

-It could be something as simple as a contact form or a feedback form but as we all now a contact form never ends with the contact submission.
+It could be something as simple as a contact form or a feedback form but as we all know a contact form never ends with the contact submission.
 There is always a process or a series of steps behind each public/anonymous form that might culminate with an actionable result back to the person that started the submission.

 We have seen a few examples of how people use anonymous forms in Kianda.
 From simple feedback forms to GDPR data requests that hope between multi divisions before sending back a response to the requester with the level of information held by the organization.